enkelprifti98/metal-isometric-xepa-ubuntu/README.md

 sed -i "s/#DNS=/DNS=147.75.207.207 147.75.207.208/" /etc/systemd/resolved.conf ; systemctl restart systemd-resolved ; apt update && apt install -y curl ; curl -s https://raw.githubusercontent.com/enkelprifti98/metal-isometric-xepa/main/setup.sh | sh
 ```

 The script should only take less than a minute to complete depending on the speed of the system and package downloads.
-If it completed successfully, you should see the following webserver output:
+If it completed successfully, you should see the following output with the environment endpoints:

 ![script-completed](/images/script-completed.png)

 ### Access the ISO installation environment

-The simplest way to access the server is by pointing your local web browser to the public IPv4 address of the Equinix Metal instance.
+The simplest way to access the environment is by pointing your web browser to the public IPv4 address of the Equinix Metal instance which is found on the output of the setup script.
 The web browser should show this page:

 ![novnc](/images/novnc.png)

-You can also use the VNC client of your choice and point it to the public IPv4 address of the Equinix Metal instance.
+You can also use a VNC client of your choice and point it to the public IPv4 address of the Equinix Metal instance.

-In both cases, you will be prompted to connect and enter a password which will be `alpine`.
+In both cases, you will be prompted to connect and enter a password which will be `admin`.

 Once you have logged in, you will see the desktop UI.
 You may get a prompt about the Power Manager Plugin but you can just close the window by clicking the `X` button on the top right corner of the prompt.
+You might also see a notification about the Ethernet network being disconnected but you can ignore it.

 ![desktop](/images/desktop.png)

+### Get the ISO

+We need to get the ISO file first which will be Windows 10 for this guide.
+You have the option to either download the ISO from the web or you can upload your own files from your local machine.

-### Download the ISO
+#### Download the ISO

-We need to download the ISO first which will be Windows 10 for this guide.
-To do so, you can launch the Firefox web browser by clicking the browser icon on the dock at the bottom of the screen.
+To download the ISO image, you can launch the Firefox web browser by clicking the browser icon on the dock at the bottom of the screen.
+It may take several seconds for the browser to open for the first launch.

 ![launch-web-browser](/images/launch-web-browser.png)